The Sign in Sidney Brustein's Window

 The Sign in Sidney Brustein's Window is the second and last staged play by playwright Lorraine Hansberry, author of A Raisin in the Sun.
-The play is a story about a man named Sidney, his pitfalls within his personal life, and struggles in Bohemian culture.
-The play premiered October 15, 1964 and received mixed reviews.
-It encompasses themes of race, suicide, and homosexuality, and also focuses on individual characters learning to cope with life.
+The play focuses on events that occur after Sidney hangs a political sign urging an end to bossism in the window of his Greenwich Village apartment.
+Chaos ensues in his marriage and personal relationships and raises questions about Bohemian culture, Judaism, race, suicide, homosexuality, political corruption, interracial love, and prostitution.